herusdianto/lumen-docs/readme.md

 ## Lumen Offline Documentation

-This repository is source for my ebook `Lumen Offline Documentation`.
+This repository is a fork from official [Lumen Documentation](https://github.com/laravel/lumen-docs) and has been converted to ebook.

-You can download the ebook at [https://leanpub.com/lumen-doc](https://leanpub.com/lumen-doc)
+You can download [Lumen Offline Documentation](https://leanpub.com/lumen-doc) ebook for free at leanpub.